 Uckfield TN22 1QG

-Broadcasts on 105FM 24 hours a day, every day of the year, from its studio at Bird in Eye Farm to the town and the surrounding villages.
-It plays excellent music from the last 5 decades, local and national news, travel updates and local and community events.
+Broadcasts on 105FM 24 hours a day, every day of the year, to Crowborugh, Uckfield and the surrounding villages.
+It plays excellent music from the last five decades, local and national news, travel updates and local and community events.
 It also plays a big part in the Uckfield Festival each July, the Uckfield Carnival in September and the Christmas late night shopping in December.
 It is the voice of Uckfield and the surrounding areas and is proud to be able to say it is one of only two community radio stations in East Sussex.
 It is always on-air, which means that it can keep the town updated with any event that might occur instantly.

 Advertising, sponsorship of programmes and the offer of on air prizes are just three ways of promoting a company or business.
 The station also attends local events, school fetes, sports days and fairs at a reasonable cost.
-Further information can be obtained by calling 01825 891 105 or by visiting www.uckfieldfm.co.uk.
-The station can also be contacted via Facebook or firstname.lastname@example.org
+Further information can be obtained by calling 01825 891 105 or by visiting www.ashdownradio.com.
+The station can also be contacted via Facebook or via the studio www.ashdownradio.com/contact/contact-the-studio

 Is an active association with over 100 members of all ages.
 They have strong links with twin towns in Germany and France as well as a strong programme of youth activities and regular social events.
 Uckfield has been twinned with Quickborn in Germany since 1989 and local residents have regularly been welcomed in this northern Germany town for the annual Eulenfest celebration, while they host German visitors to the Uckfield Festival.
 2011 saw the formal twinning with the new French partner town of Arques-la- Bastaille near Dieppe.
 In the last few years primary school groups have stayed with families in France, teenagers have taken part in exchange youth camps, while adults on both sides of the Channel have made friends and enjoyed hospitality.
 The Association also supports local teenagers to attend an annual International Youth Camp which takes place in countries throughout Europe.
 In 2010 an organised camp in Uckfield attracted young people and youth leaders from England, Germany, France, Sweden, Latvia and Finland.
 Apart from the formal twinning activities they run a series of social events, quizzes and talks throughout the year.